 Whenever there is a water supply shortage, people usually try to catch whatever they can, store it, and use it sparingly.
 There are various water storage and redistribution options, some of which are more suited to you than others.
 I will list some of them below:

-Water Tanks: A water tank is a very large container which is designed to automatically fill when there is a water supply, and then stop filling once it is full using a valve similar to the one in your toilet tank which is closed when a buoyant ball attached to a rod reaches a certain level, and then the rod is attached to the valve itself, and closes the valve.
+Water Tank: This is a very large container which is designed to automatically fill when there is a water supply, and then stop filling once it is full using a valve similar to the one in your toilet tank which is closed when a buoyant ball attached to a rod reaches a certain level, and then the rod is attached to the valve itself, and closes the valve.

 Barrels, Drums, and buckets: I would recommend keeping large barrels or drums of various sizes handy.